-When asked her secret to a long life, Ms. Murphy has a ready answer: “Trust in God and be a good person.”
+When asked her secret to a long life, Ms. Murphy had a ready answer: “Trust in God and be a good person.”
 According to Natalia, that “is as good a recipe as any” for longevity.

-Ms. Murphy has lived an active, happy life.
+Ms. Murphy lived an active, happy life.
 She attended college in North Carolina before marrying and moving to New York, where she was a seamstress, a baker, and an award-winning salesperson for Fuller products.
 Ms. Murphy was also a passionate dancer, being regularly tossed into the air while jitterbugging at Harlem’s storied Savoy Manor.

-“She grew up in the South in the days before processed food, so she ate very healthy,” adds Natalia.
+“She grew up in the South in the days before processed food, so she ate very healthy,” said Natalia.
 “Keeping active when you are younger, and eating healthy and continuing to do so—it really does help a lot.”

 Types of CareCommunity ProgramsHealth CoachingHome CareHospice and Palliative CareNursing CareOccupational TherapyPersonal Care and AssistancePhysical TherapyPrivate CareSocial WorkSpeech-Language PathologyTeam-Based Care